Random dynamics on real and complex projective surfaces: Introduction

 \subsection{Random dynamical systems}

 Consider a compact manifold $M$ and a probability measure $\nu$ on $\Diff(M)$; to simplify the exposition we assume throughout this introduction that the support $\supp(\nu)$ is finite.
 The data $(M,\nu)$ defines a \textbf{random dynamical system}, obtained by randomly composing independent diffeomorphisms with distribution $\nu$.
-In this paper, these random dynamical systems are studied from the point of view of \emph{ergodic theory}, that is, we are mostly interested in understanding the asymptotic \emph{distribution} of orbits.
+In this paper, these random dynamical systems are studied from the point of view of \emph{ergodic theory}, that is, we are mostly interested in understanding the \emph{asymptotic distribution} of orbits.

-Let us first recall some basic vocabulary.
 A probability measure $\mu$ on $M$ is {\bf{$\nu$-invariant}} if $f_*\mu=\mu$ for $\nu$-almost every $f\in \Diff(M)$, and it is {\bf{$\nu$-stationary}} if it is invariant on average: $\int f_*\mu \, d\nu(f)=\mu$.
 A simple fixed point argument shows that stationary measures always exist.
 On the other hand, the existence of an invariant measure should hold only under special circumstances, for instance when the group $\Gamma_\nu$ generated by $\supp(\nu)$ is amenable, or has a finite orbit, or preserves an invariant volume form.